flipcoder/midimech/README.md

 # linnstrument-wholetone

-An interleaved wholetone tuning system and visualizer for the Linnstrument.
+"Alternating Whole-tone" layout and visualizer for the Linnstrument.
 I've always considered this the easiest musical layout possible, and once you learn the chords and scales you'll understand why.

 This program is a work-in-progress so some things are only partially working.